Azuriom/azuriom.com/content/en/docs/update.md

 ## Update

 The migration is available for websites running on an older version of Azuriom.
-The website be in version 0.6.0, then in the update tab of the admin dashboard, you can update to Azuriom v1.0!
+The website must be in version 0.6.0, then in the update tab of the admin dashboard, you can update to Azuriom v1.0!

 Before upgrading, a few important points: